readium/r2-streamer-js/docs/http.md

 This route serves the "webpub manifest" JSON file using the `application/webpub+json` content type.

-The `?canonical=true` URL query string parameter can be used to generate a sorted JSON with no pretty-printing (no indentation), and links removed.
+The `?canonical=true` URL query string parameter can be used to generate a sorted JSON with no pretty-printing (no indentation).

 ### GET /pub/{PUB_ID}/manifest.json/show